jo11he/GsdAnalysis_QGIS3/README.md

 6. Select the new vector layer in the legend.
 Then click on the edit icon in the top left to make the layer editable.
 Then choose the icon (to the right of the edit icon) and add a point to the layer by a click on the map.
 Then untoggle the edit icon again.
-7. Navigate to the Plugins menu (Title Menu), choose your Analyser:
+7. Navigate to the Plugins menu (Title Menu), choose the GSD Analysis plugin:
-a.
-LoS Analyzer: Provide full (unclipped) DEM and the shapefile that contains your take-off location, the other options should be straightforward.
-Note that the plugin can’t handle, when the area of interest (defined by GCS location and radius of interest) extends beyond the domain of the DEM, on which the calculations are based.
-To clip the resulting Line of Sight map, upload a shapefile that can be used as a mask for clipping operations.
-b.
-GSD Analyzer: Here it is ok (even preferable, because of less calculation) to upload a DEM that has been clipped to the area of interest.
-Provide your GCS location, camera specs and you are good to go!
-To clip the resulting GSD map, upload a shapefile that can be used as a mask for clipping operations.
+It is preferable to upload a DEM that has been clipped to the area of interest.
+Provide your GCS location as a point vector layer, camera specs and you are good to go!
+If you prefer to clip the area of interest after the GSD calculation, upload a shapefile that can be used as a mask for clipping operations.
 8. Run the analysis.
 After the process is complete, you will find the following files in your directory:

-a. ﻿/filename-0.txt: Contains the chose parameters ﻿/filename-1.tif: Minimum flight altitude w.r.t.
-GCS for LoS ﻿/filename-2.tif: Terrain elevations above GCS
-b. ﻿/filename-0.txt contains the chosen parameters
-﻿ /filename-1.tif contains the local GSD
+﻿/filename-0.txt contains the chosen parameters ﻿/filename-1.tif contains the local GSD ﻿/filename-2.tif contains the local altitude w.r.t. ground

-﻿/filename-2.tif contains the local altitude w.r.t. ground As you can see the actual analysis results are contained in the -1.tif file.
+As you can see the actual analysis results are contained in the -1.tif file.
 The -2.tif file provides information that directly lead to the result.
 The plugins output the -2.tif files to give the user the possibility to visualize the causes of the final result and to